50

 ROI Score: 50/100 · Below Average Value

 Cleveland University-Kansas City presents a deeply unusual data profile.
 ROI score is 50 (Below Average Value), with components pulling in opposite directions: a perfect 100% completion rate (subscore 99), an excellent 0.3 debt-to-earnings ratio (subscore 94), and very low $12,500 median debt sit alongside a 52.4% repayment rate (subscore 10) and a 16.4-year payback period (subscore 34).
 Tuition is just $14,400 but the average net price is reported at $35,764, far higher than tuition, meaning fees, supplies, and living costs at this primarily chiropractic-focused institution drive the all-in cost up sharply.
-Total four-year cost works out to $143,056, the highest in this batch, against just $52,304 in median 10-year earnings.
+Total four-year cost works out to $143,056, the highest in our dataset, against just $52,304 in median 10-year earnings.
 The 95-student enrollment makes most metrics small-sample noisy.
 The school's very low debt and 100% completion are real signals, but the weak earnings and repayment rate raise questions about how typical these outcomes are.

 Payback Period